-I received an NSF CAREER award and am also supported by grants from the US Israeli Binational Science Foundation, the US Department of Energy’s Advanced Scientific Computing Research program, the Air Force Office of Scientific Research, and contracts by Sandia National Laboratories.
-Previously, I was supported by the Centers for Disease Control.
+I received an NSF CAREER award and am also supported by grants from the US Department of Energy’s Advanced Scientific Computing Research program, the Air Force Office of Scientific Research, and contracts by Sandia National Laboratories.
+Previously, I was supported by the US Israeli Binational Science Foundation, and the Centers for Disease Control.

 PhD in Mathematics, 2012